MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 search.appverid: MET150
 description: "How to Migrate from Box to Office 365"
 ---
-# How to Migrate from Box to Office 365
+# How to migrate from Box to Office 365

 ## Introduction

 Our purpose is to act as an intermediary between various web technologies that don't play nice together.
 We take your files from one place and copy them to another.
 No downloads and nothing to watch over—our web-hosted app does all the work!

 Undertaking any corporate migration is a daunting task.
 When moving from Box to Office 365, there are many things to consider.
 Our team has done this enough times to have learned a thing or two.
 We hope this guide helps you migrate successfully from Box to Office 365.

 If you experience any issues, do not hesitate to ask us questions!

-### File Processing Summary
+### File processing summary

 When we transfer a file, a temporary copy is downloaded from **Box** to a temporary server, and then uploaded to Office 365.
 Upon successful upload, that file is deleted from the temporary server.
 When your migration is complete, that temporary server is eliminated.
 Any log data expires in 90 days, and is never retained by us.
 We do not perform any actions beyond copying files and folders and sharing permissions.
 We never perform delete operations.

-## Communicating with Stakeholders
+## Communicating with stakeholders

 A migration is a significant undertaking for any organization.
 Trying to grasp the entire extent of all data and communicating with your employees is complicated.
 We sympathize!

 Before, during, and after a migration, it is critically important to communicate clearly and effectively with your user base.
 We provide timely support and documentation to your transition team to help you communicate these changes with each stakeholder.